 If it is winter and you have to make a shelter with snowy debris, the snow will start to melt as your body heat warms it up.
 Because Mylar is waterproof, using it to line the top of your shelter will keep the melting snow from dripping on you.

-Step 3: Lean branches on your ridge pole so they are over the Mylar blanket.
+Step 3: Lean branches on your ridge pole over the Mylar blanket.
 These serve as the structural frame for your shelter.

 Step 4: Add debris over your poles.
 The debris serves as insulation.

 Step 5: Add walls to the sides of the shelter for extra protection.